Alex-Kostenko/prj_-B55/README.md

 ## How to run the ALL
 1. In your terminal, navigate to the main directory.
 2. Run `docker-compose up --build` to install all dependencies.
-3. Run `npm start` to start the app.
+3. Run `docker-compose up` to start the app.

 ## Check if they are connected